Steambot Chronicles: Music

-Music plays a major role in Steambot Chronicles's plot.
+Music plays a major role in Steambot Chronicles' plot.
 Vanilla is at first a solo musician on the street, until he is invited to join the Garland Globetrotters.
 With each successful concert, Vanilla earns tips and posters of the other Globetrotters, as well as sheet music for new songs.
 The sheet music allows Vanilla to practice songs solo.
 If he plays well enough, he will be asked to manage the band.

 There are several instruments in the game, each with different control schemes.
 Vanilla starts out with a harmonica, and can later acquire the trumpet, saxophone, violin, string bass, accordion, drums, and guitar as well as play church organs and pianos found in bars or colleges.
 The main reward for playing music is tips.

 There are six vocal songs, four that Coriander performs during the main story, and two which can be unlocked through sidequests.
 Nadia Gifford wrote and performed five of the songs for Coriander: